mkarner07/mkarner07.github.io/_posts/2023/2023-10-20-7-books-of-highly-productive-people.md

 The book is sectioned into two victories: private victory (the first three habits) and public victory (the next three habits).
 The last habit “renewal” is about self-improvement, comprising four elements: physical fitness, spiritual pursuits, continuous mental growth and seeking win-win solutions.

 You got interested?
 Check out the full book “[7 Habits of Highly Effective People](https://amzn.to/45DhUh0)”.

+---

+Thank you for reading, I hope you’ve enjoyed my picks!

+*Short Disclaimer: With the links I aim to give you a direct and easy access to the books online, utilizing affiliate links for this purpose.
+When you make a purchase using these links, I receive a small commission.
+However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*